 Environment

 Talison Lithium is committed to sustainable development and regards the environmental management and rehabilitation of mining sites as among its highest priorities.
-The Company continuously reviews and improves its environmental management system to reduce the impact of mining on site and on neighbouring communities.
+We continually review and improve our environmental management practices to minimise the impact of mining on the site, surrounding environment, and neighbouring communities.

 Talison Lithium’s key environmental responsibilities at the Greenbushes Lithium Operations include: